kaizokuv/UltraCTF/README.md

 # UltraCTF

-A Python-based CLI tool that's used for CTFs, whether you're a beginner or an advanced CTFer, I do hope this tool is of good use to you :D
+A Python-based CLI tool that's used for CTFs and works offline, whether you're a beginner or an advanced CTFer, I do hope this tool is of good use to you :D

 ## Current Features
 - Base Conversions